Charan-1111/Rate-Limiter/README.md

 *Note: Ensure you have populated your `rateLimitPolicies` table in Postgres for the given `scope` and `identifier` prior to making rate-limiting requests.*

+## Failure Handling

+To ensure high availability and stability, `rateLimiter` implements the Circuit Breaker pattern using [`gobreaker`](https://github.com/sony/gobreaker).

+This mechanism protects the application and its downstream dependencies (like Redis or PostgreSQL) from cascading failures.
+When a dependency experiences consecutive failures beyond a configured threshold (`constants.ConsecutiveFailuresThreshold`), the Circuit Breaker "trips" and opens.
+- While **Open**, requests are failed fast without overwhelming the struggling service.
+- After a configured `Timeout` (`constants.CircuitBreakerTimeout`), the circuit transitions to a **Half-Open** state, allowing a limited number of test requests (`MaxRequests: 2`) to pass through.
+- If the test requests succeed, the circuit closes and normal traffic resumes; if they fail, the circuit re-opens.

 ## Where users can get help

 - Detailed algorithm implementations can be found in the [`algorithms/`](algorithms/) directory.